oblivion-hymns/controller-view/README.md

 # controller-view
 Simple Python app that sticks an XBox Controller view on the screen.

+## About the Project
+This was a quick one-off done for a friend so he could have a display for his video game streaming -- so, the code is pretty rudimentary.

 ## Dependencies
 You need the following things to run this:
 - python 2.7.x (https://www.python.org/downloads/) (Make sure you add Python to your PATH)